.

 Scientific Data Management Systems (SDMS)

-Scientific data management systems (SDMS) fall under the category of laboratory data management system software or laboratory data analysis software.
-They are designed to capture, catalog, and archive data generated by various types of laboratory instruments and applications, providing an efficient solution for handling diverse data types.
+Scientific data management systems (SDMS) can be categorized as laboratory data management system software or laboratory data analysis software.
+They are designed to capture, catalog, and archive data generated by laboratory instruments and applications, providing an efficient solution for handling diverse data types.

 Key Features of SDMS

-SDMS solutions offer several essential features that set them apart from typical lab information systems/laboratory information management systems, which primarily deal with homogenous data:
+SDMS solutions offer several essential features that set them apart from typical LIS systems/lab information management system software, which primarily deal with homogeneous data:

 • Ability to handle unstructured, structured, and semi-structured data, including PDF files, images, instrument data, and spreadsheets.